Levels & Accessories

 What's the difference between a laser level and a spirit level?

-Spirit levels use a liquid-filled vial with an air bubble to indicate level or plumb, requiring the user to hold or position them against surfaces.
-Laser levels project visible lines of light that serve as reference points across distances, allowing hands-free operation and making it easier to level multiple points simultaneously.
-Lasers are faster for large areas or setting out work, whilst spirit levels excel at checking individual surfaces and work in any lighting without batteries.
+Spirit levels use a liquid-filled vial with an air bubble to indicate level or plumb, requiring the user to physically hold or position them against surfaces.
+Laser levels project visible lines of light that serve as reference points across distances, allowing hands-free operation and making it easy to level multiple points simultaneously without moving the tool.
+Lasers are significantly faster for large areas, setting out work, and marking multiple points at the same height.
+Spirit levels excel at checking individual surfaces, work in any lighting condition without batteries, and provide tactile feedback.
+Many tradespeople use both – spirit levels for verification and checking, lasers for initial layout and multiple-point marking.

-Yes, but visibility becomes challenging in bright sunlight, particularly with red beam lasers.
-Green beam lasers offer better outdoor visibility but still struggle in direct sunlight.
-For outdoor work, use a laser receiver (detector) which picks up the beam electronically and indicates when you're on level with audible beeps.
-Alternatively, work during overcast conditions or in shade.
-Ensure your laser level has adequate IP rating (IP54 minimum, IP65 better) for outdoor moisture and dust protection.
+Yes, but visibility becomes challenging in direct sunlight, particularly with red beam lasers.
+Green beam lasers offer up to four times better outdoor visibility but still struggle in very bright conditions.
+For reliable outdoor work, use a laser receiver (detector) which picks up the beam electronically and indicates when you're on level with audible beeps, effectively working in any light conditions.
+Alternatively, work during overcast conditions, in shade, or during early morning and late afternoon when sunlight is less intense.
+Ensure your laser level has an adequate IP rating – IP54 minimum for occasional outdoor use, IP65 or higher for regular site work to protect against moisture and dust ingress.

-How accurate do I need my level to be?
+How accurate does my level need to be?

-This depends entirely on your work.
-For general DIY, hanging pictures, or rough framing, accuracy of ±1.0mm/m is adequate.
-Most trade work benefits from ±0.5mm/m precision.
-Fine carpentry, shopfitting, and high-end installations demand ±0.3mm/m or better.
-Surveying and groundwork typically requires optical levels or precision rotary lasers with ±0.2mm at 10 metres or superior accuracy.
-Remember that accuracy compounds over distance – a 1mm/m error becomes 10mm over a 10-metre run.
+This depends entirely on your work requirements.
+For general DIY, hanging pictures, or rough carpentry, accuracy of ±1.0mm/m is adequate.
+Most trade work benefits from ±0.5mm/m precision for professional results.
+Fine carpentry, shopfitting, kitchen installation, and high-end work demands ±0.3mm/m or better.
+Surveying, civil engineering, and groundwork typically requires optical levels or precision rotary lasers with ±0.2mm at 10 metres or superior accuracy.
+Remember that inaccuracy compounds over distance – a 0.5mm/m error becomes 5mm over a 10-metre run, which may be acceptable for some applications but unacceptable for others.
+Consider your longest typical working distances when assessing accuracy requirements.

-Quality spirit levels rarely require calibration if properly maintained, though they should be checked occasionally against a known level surface or by the reversal method (checking both directions on the same surface).
-Self-levelling laser levels can drift out of calibration through impact or wear.
-Many feature built-in calibration checks, and some allow user calibration, but professional recalibration is recommended annually for tools used daily, or after any significant impact.
-Keep calibration certificates for site audit trails on commercial projects.
+Quality spirit levels from reputable brands rarely require recalibration if properly maintained and not subjected to impacts.
+However, they should be checked periodically using the reversal method – place the level on a surface, note the bubble position, rotate it 180 degrees, and check again.
+If readings differ, the level may be out of calibration.
+Self-levelling laser levels can drift out of calibration through impacts, drops, or general wear.
+Many feature built-in calibration warning systems, and some allow user calibration following the manufacturer's procedure.
+For professional use, annual recalibration by the manufacturer or approved service centre is recommended for tools used daily, or immediately after any significant impact.
+Keep calibration certificates for audit trails on commercial projects where documented accuracy verification may be required.

 ↑ TOP